Settings Menu

 Accessing the Settings Menu

-Click on computer monitor button in the upper right of the map viewer to open the Settings menu.
+Click on the computer monitor icon in the upper right of the map viewer to open the Settings menu.
 You can view and edit your current settings here.

 Click the computer monitor button to open the Settings menu.

-As mentioned previously, the Settings menu is called *Display Options* on the mobile app.
-To access Display Options, tap on the 3 bar menu in the upper lefthand corner of the map viewer and then select Display Options to view and edit your current settings.
+To access the Settings menu, tap on the 3 bar menu in the upper lefthand corner of the map viewer and then select Settings to view and edit your current settings.

 Show Labels

 This setting allows you to change how labels on map objects are displayed in the map viewer.
-On the web you have the option to show All, Non-Overlapping, or None.
+You have the option to show All, Non-Overlapping, or None.

 Start organizing your label visibility in settings